 As a result of cocoa’s unfortunate turn, many cocoa companies, traders and chocolate manufacturers have begun joint projects aiming to boost cocoa yields through sustainability in the supply chain.
 Projects have engaged multicorporation collaboration, civil society actors and standards bodies and have generated investments from stakeholder governments.
 Although some projects have proven fruitful, effective coordination and scalability are still lacking, which provides much opportunity for further collaboration between private and public sectors in the next decade.

 Besides climate woes and low adaptive ability, cocoa’s poor performance reflects a supply chain plagued by economic and social issues.
-Compromised bargaining power of smallholders, income instability and dismal working conditions are prompting many young cocoa farmers to quite in search of livelihoods elsewhere.
+Compromised bargaining power of smallholders, income instability and dismal working conditions are prompting many young cocoa farmers to quit in search of livelihoods elsewhere.
 Other issues include poor or lack of infrastructure (roads, health facilities, schools, and electricity) and a paucity of farmer training capacity.
 Both would provide public and private sector partnerships with opportunities for positive intervention.
 Several reports emphasize that yield increase alone will neither alleviate smallholders’ sufferings nor secure supply chains.
 Thus, the 2012 Cocoa Barometer report called for a holistic approach to solving the cocoa crisis, one going “beyond productivity.”

 In the last several years, consumer awareness of these issues surrounding cocoa production has expanded.
 Major chocolate manufacturers such as Cadbury, based in the United Kingdom, and Mars have committed to certified cocoa production standards that improve cocoa farmers’ security.
 These standards are specified by internationally recognized standard bodies such as Fairtrade Labelling Organizations International (FLO) and the Rainforest Alliance.
 Worldwide, companies and stakeholder nations are shifting toward more sustainable cocoa and have engaged a variety of sectors in multilateral programs.